hughdavenport/pass-extension-passphrase/README.md

 ```

+You can also use an environment variable `PASSWORD_STORE_PASSPHRASE_DICTIONARY` to change from the default dictionary of `/usr/share/dict/words`

 All the other options supported by base `pass` is also supported, such as `--force`, `--inline`, and `--qrcode`.

 ## Installation